pureskillgg/docs/docs/datascience/README.md

 but we do not guarantee their accuracy or applicability to your AWS account.

 TL;DR: It costs about $1.50 to download a day of data, or $4-5 per 1,000 matches.
 Downloading tomes is much less expensive.

-Many tomes are pennies to download and include data from 6+ months of matches.
+- Tomes contain slices of features across many matches.

+### How should I optimize my costs?

 The data set is structured to help you control and optimize your costs.

-- The data set is split into daily revisions which may be downloaded individually.
+First, it is split into daily revisions which may be downloaded individually.
-- On average, a revision is 13GB, contains 350 matches, and costs about $1.50 to download.
-- We maintain a companion Tome data set which is very economical to work with.
+Second, we maintain a companion tome data set which is very economical.
-  Tomes contain slices of features across many matches.

-### How should I optimize my costs?
+Consider these steps:

 1. You probably don't need as much data as you think.
 2. AWS has a generous free tier which